HGGshiwo/jspsych-vue/README.md

 export default timeline
 ```

-If you need to use a jsPsych instance, you can also export a function.
+If you need use a jsPsych instance to define the timeline, just export a function.

 Example: